redkite-labs/redkitecms-docs/book/change-theme.rst

     - copy the title from the new paragraph to the other one
     - override the template and remove the title paragraph

-While the first way is easier than the second one, I choose to move the second way to mainatain consistency between templates.
+While the first way is easier than the second one, I choose to move the second way to maintain consistency between templates.

 The template I'm working on is the **home.html.twig** one, so to override it, I must create the same file under the **app/Resources/views/BootbusinessThemeBundle**, as well